gdmoney/fitness/README.md

 08.10 ***`Lower   `***
 08.09 ***`Flex    `***
 08.08 ***`Upper   `*** **bench press:** 185x10x4 • **BB OH press:** 145x10x4 • **DB row:** 100x30x4
-**Week-2: Mon** - bench was light/moderate; OH press was moderate; no elbow pain on either but a slight shoulder ache afterwards. **Tue/Wed/Thur** - rest in San Jose. **Fri** - squat was moderate/heavy; form was decent but ROM wasn't quite as full as on the volume sets. **Sat** - bench was light/moderate; tried a narrower grip which was easier on the shoulders; OHP was moderate/heavy; shoulders were tired from the bench. **Sun** -
+**Week-2: Mon** - bench was light/moderate; OH press was moderate; no elbow pain on either but a slight shoulder ache afterwards. **Tue/Wed/Thur** - rest in San Jose. **Fri** - squat was moderate/heavy; form was decent but ROM wasn't quite as full as on the volume sets. **Sat** - bench was light/moderate; tried a narrower grip which was easier on the shoulders; OHP was moderate/heavy; shoulders were tired from the bench. **Sun** - rest. **Recap** - poor week hampered by travel with only 3 workouts.

 08.07 ***`Lower   `***
 08.06 ***`Flex    `*** **BB curl-rvs:** 75x12x4 • **lat raise:** 25x15x4